mozilla/data-docs/src/cookbooks/new_ping.md

 lists available metadata fields for the telemetry-ingestion pings, which are largely shared across all namespaces.

-A list of metadata fields are listed here for reference, but refer to the above document or the schema explorer for an up-to-date list of metadata fields.
+A list of metadata fields are included here for reference, but refer to the above document or the schema explorer for an up-to-date list of metadata fields.

 <!-- table generated via `scripts/new_ping_metadata_table.py > src/cookbooks/new_ping_metadata_table.md` -->